 Access is from the carpark 250 metres off State Highway 94, just before the Homer Tunnel.

 Carpark to Gertrude Saddle 2 – 3 hours

 This track is reached from the Milford Road, State Highway 94.
 The carpark is signposted shortly before the Homer Tunnel, about 98 km along the Milford Road from Te Anau.
-Allow 90 minutes to drive from Te Anau or if staying in Milford Sound a short 25 minute drive.
-There is a hut near the carpark and available for overnight stays, check out the web site for availability. http://alpineclub.org.nz/hut/homer
+Allow 90 minutes to drive from Te Anau or if staying in Milford Sound a short 25-minute drive.
+The Homer Hut is near the carpark and available for overnight stays, check it for availability.

-If your backpacking or don’t have your own transport checkout this link for transport options. http://www.tracknet.net/tracknet/TimeFareTNT
+If your backpacking or don’t have your own transport check out Tracknet for transport options.

 What To Take

-For all alpine walks in New Zealand go prepared as the weather can charge very quickly, check weather forecasts and visit the Fiordland National Park Visitor Centre before going.
+For this alpine walk going prepared is essential.
+The weather can change very quickly, check weather forecasts and visit the Fiordland National Park Visitor Centre before going.

 - Food and water